Jh0wjso/fullstack-aws/README.md

 ## Overview

-Welcome to the Game Fullstack Project!
+Welcome to the Fullstack Project!
 This project is designed to help you explore full-stack development by building a complete application from front-end to back-end.
 You'll be working on two main components:

 - A front-end application using **React** and **Vite**.
 - A back-end application using **AWS Serverless Application Model (SAM)**.

 ### Objective

-Your task is to create a form on the front-end that allows users to create a new game session.
+Your task is to create a form on the front-end that allows users to create a new session.
 This session will be persisted in a DynamoDB table through a RESTful API developed in the back-end.
-Once a session is created, the user will be redirected to a list of all game sessions.
+Once a session is created, the user will be redirected to a list of all sessions.

 ## General Guidelines